windshields/stoRAGE-consumer-SSD-buying-guide/SSD tier list methedology sheet.md

 updates and fixes.

 Performance unless otherwise noted is based off of the 1tb variant of the drive.
-This methodology is designed to work with the metrics of Sean Websters reviews from tomshardware.com, TBW is typically disregarded since it's an arbitrary measurement and not a representive of real world endurance.
+This methodology is designed to work with the metrics of Sean Websters reviews from tomshardware.com, aswell as TPU metrics, TBW is typically disregarded since it's an arbitrary measurement and not an accurate representation of real world endurance.

 ## Universal listing requirements.